-As operator of the Eves Valley landfill (and owner of a number of closed landfills), Council has a legal obligation to provide ongoing maintenance and monitoring services at the landfill sites after closure.
+As a joint operator of the Eves Valley landfill and York Valley landfill (and owner of a number of closed landfills in Tasman District), Council has a legal obligation to provide ongoing maintenance and monitoring services at the landfill sites after closure.
 The landfill post closure provision is recognised in accordance with New Zealand International Reporting Standard 37 Provisions, Contingent Liabilities and Contingent Assets.
 This provision is calculated on the basis of discounting closure and post closure costs into present day value.